1714Noodix/Backdoor-Machine/README.md

    pip install pycryptodome
    ```
 3. Make a webhook in a discord server/guilded.gg server.
-4. Copy the webhook url into webhook.txt
+4. Paste the webhook url into the variable at line 29.
 5. Run the code or something.

 ## Compile for distribution (EXE)